 Documentation.
 Document the decisions to install or reject specific patches.

 Track.
-Track patch exceptions, remediation plans and expected completion dates.
+Track patch exceptions, remediation plans, and expected completion dates.

 Reporting.
-Prepare a Patch Compliance Report monthly to be reviewed by the Information Security Officer documenting the patching status of all systems.
+Prepare a Patch Compliance Report monthly to be reviewed by the Information Security Officer, documenting the patching status of all systems.

 Audits.
 Conduct independent testing to ensure that vulnerabilities have been identified and appropriate patches have been installed.